 Based on your answers to these questions, make a list of potential mentors who match your requirements.
 If you need suggestions, ask your colleagues for recommendations.

-When you ask someone to be your mentor, do so either in person or on the phone so you can monitor the initial response.
+When you ask someone to be your mentor, do so in a two-way conversation so you can monitor the initial response.
 Explain what you want out of the mentorship and why you are asking this individual in particular.
 If the first person you ask is hesitant — nursing mentorship can be time-consuming for the mentor — do not push.
 Move on to other options.